Terence

 Style

-Terence was fond of contaminatio, “the process of combining two or more Greek comedies to form a single Latin play”, for which he was criticized by his contemporaries, notably a certain Lucius from Lanuvium.
+Terence was fond of contaminatio, “the process of combining two or more Greek comedies to form a single Latin play”, for which he was criticized by his contemporaries, notably Luscius Lanuvinus, an older playwright.
 Terence confronted the charge in the beginning of his Andria, stating that there were good precedents for the practice.
+Terence was also accused of not actually writing his works himself, having Scipio Aemilianus and Laelius write for him.
+It is possible that there was some collaboration, but most scholars believe that this accusation arose out of disbelief that a Carthaginian could compose such good poetry and is instead a testament to Terence’s talent.

 Legacy

-Terence’s plays were more appreciated after his death then during his lifetime.
 He became especially popular in the late Republican era, when it became fashionable to study him, and his work became standard for school instruction.
-Cicero was very fond of the playwright, often quoting him in his speeches.
-He was beloved for his “pure style” or, in the words of Horace, his “art” (ars), and remained popular all the way through the Middle Ages; he was even taught in primary schools as late as the 19th century.
+Afranius claimed Terence had no equal, and Cicero was very fond of quoting him in his speeches.
+He was beloved for his “pure style” or, in the words of Horace, his “art” (ars), and remained popular all the way through the Middle Ages.

 Textual History